Lexycon/android-pn532-hce/README.md

 Issue: Android device responds with either '01020304' or different id every time you hold it to the reader.
 Solution: Android allows Host-based Card Emulation (HCE), so it may behave like a simple nfc tag / smart card.
 It can take APDU commands and return APDU responses.

 Installing the android app will register an APDU service with an AID (in this example 'A0000001020304').
-The reader (PN532) sends an APDU command containing this AID, the android device executes our registered service and sends back a local generated id (stored/persistent).
+The reader (PN532) sends an APDU command containing this AID, the android device executes our registered service and sends back a local generated unique id (stored/persistent).
 No need to run the app after installation, service will do the job in background.
 Device can be locked, but screen needs to be on (android security policy).

 ## PN532